 Lenders Mortgage Insurance

 Unfortunately, the total lending is secured against all the properties.
 The lender’s mortgage insurance premium is calculated on the total lending and could cost thousands of dollars.

-If you want to borrow more than 80% of the value of one investment property, then lenders mortgage insurance will become applicable.
+So if you want to borrow more than 80% of the value of one investment property, then lenders mortgage insurance will become applicable.

 Read More: LMI Calculator

-Selling or Future Plans
+Selling or future plans

 When your loans are cross collateralised, and you decide to sell one, the bank will revalue the properties that will be held once the sale is completed.
 They’ll decide and control the sale funds and can demand that the sales funds be used to pay down the debt.
 This can be frustrating, especially if you require the sales proceeds for other purposes.

-Ease to Move
+Ease to move

 It may be costly to move your portfolio if your lender is no longer right for you.

-For example, if you require additional funds and your lender declines, or they can no longer offer you competitive rates.
+For example, if you require additional funds and your lender declines, or if they can no longer offer you competitive rates.

 How to minimise risk

-How to know if a cross collateralised loan is right for you
+How to know if a Cross Collateralised loan is right for you

-Our service does not cost you anything as we are paid by the lender when your home loan settles.
+Our service does not cost you anything, as we are paid by the lender when your home loan settles.